corda/corda/docs/source/design/corda-gradle-plugin-v2/secure-dependencies.md

 If a dependency does already contain a ``META-INF/DEPENDENCY-CONSTRAINTS`` file or is a module that applies this plugin then its transitive dependencies will not be added and the assumption is that at runtime the library will use the metadata from that jar.
-In case of conflict, a dependency present in the root file takes precedence over one decalared in a dependency.
+In case of a detected conflict, a dependency present in the root file takes precedence over one declared in a dependency.

 #### Conflict resolution

-The plugin will run a check to see if there are any conflicts between secured dependencies.
-Multiple versions of the same library can be found in the dependency graph.
+The plugin will run a check to see if there are any conflicts between secured dependencies that are on different branches of the dependency graph.
-In case of conflict detection, the plugin will fail with a helpful message, and the user is expected to resolve the conflict.
+In case of conflict detection, the plugin will fail with a helpful message, and the user is expected to resolve the conflict by picking the winning dependency and adding it to the root.
 This will be available as task to be used during development.